 Pack a picnic and head to Bangalee Reserve, about a 15 minute drive from Nowra, on the Shoalhaven River.
-Peaceful and little remote, the jetty is a great spot to dangle the feet or jump in for a swim.
+Peaceful and a little remote, the jetty is a great spot to dangle the feet or jump in for a swim.
 Explore the 5km of walking tracks which wind through a variety of habitat on the lush river flats and up onto the sandstone escarpment.
 Bowerbirds and lyrebirds nest in the forest and honeyeaters and fairy wrens flit in the low shrubs.
 You can even bring your dog along.

 Like a little hidden Garden of Eden, the Bomaderry Creek Bushwalk is only metres from the Princes Highway.
 The cool creek gully is home to some beautiful small birds, including the Rockwarbler – found only in these sandstone cliffs surrounding Sydney, where they build their hanging nests.
 Look out for spotty little pardalotes, cute thornbills and petite fairy-wrens.